rapsalands/insomnia-plugin-exec-suite/README.md

 When running all requests in the folder, execution will SKIP this particular request and continue to execute others as usual.

 c. `STOP`
-When running all requests in the folder, execution will stop at the current request (and current request will not be executed).
+When running all requests in the folder:
+    i.
+If `STOP` is present in front of the request name (example would be `` `STOP` Save Note``.) execution will stop at the current request (and current request will not be executed). ii.
+If `STOP` is present in after the request name (example would be ``Save Note `STOP` ``.) execution will stop after executing current request.

 We can use multiple tags separated by comma is needed.